Vrinaxz-VrindaGaur/-ShrinVeda-Online-Library/README.md

-# -ShrinVeda-Online-Library
-A user-friendly platform for B.Tech students to access study materials and notices
+Developed a user-friendly platform for B.Tech students to access study materials and notices, utilizing HTML, CSS, JavaScript, Bootstrap, and REST APIs for seamless content delivery.
+Aiming for integration of AI for conducting Mock test , interviews and personalised mentorship.